WolfGames/wg-api/readme.md

 <br>
 3.Why we use GitHub as hosting?
 <br>
--Because GitHub is best hosting for websites and databases.
+-Because GitHub is best (in our opinion) hosting for websites and databases.
 <br>